Hairline lowering surgery (forehead reduction)

 - Flexible scalp—The flexibility of the scalp determines how much the hairline can be advanced.
 The hairline will be advanced as much as is possible to then be able to close the wound without tension.
 Normally this will provide an advancement of 0,5 to 1 cm.
 With a very flexible scalp, advancements up to 2 cm are possible.

-- Forehead recontouring—To lift the excess skin after the removal of the frontal bossing, a strip of hair-bearing skin needs to be removed.
+- Frontal bossing reduction—This is the most common indication in our practice.
+To lift the excess skin after the removal of the frontal bossing bone, a strip of skin needs to be removed.
 If the incision is made behind the hairline, this would cause the hairline to recede more.
-That is why we mostly recommend doing the forehead reduction procedure as well if you get a forehead recontouring.
+That is why we mostly recommend doing the hairline procedure as well if you get a frontal bossing reduction.
 The lowering effect might be minimal, but at least the hairline won’t go up.

 3 Surgical hairline lowering with tissue expander (two stages)